(PHS - click to enlarge)

 "Payette" is named for Francois Payette, the good-hearted postmaster for the Hudson’s Bay Company at Fort Boise, which was just upriver on the Snake.
 He was known as a generous friend to Oregon-bound emigrants in the 1840s.2

 In 1891, the City was incorporated and became the Payette County seat in 1917.
-Today (2005), Payette is home to 7,434 residents with anticipated growth to a thriving City of over 12,700 (2030).
+Today (this was written in 2005), Payette is home to 7,434 residents with anticipated growth to a thriving City of over 12,700 (2030).

 2 Bill Loftus, Idaho Handbook, February 1992 (page 157)